_edited.png)

 BROKER'S CHALLENGE

-Broker Challenge Fox Yachts (FYS) and Galati Yachts(GYS) have each contributed $2500 to bring a new award to the Legends BiIlfish Tournament this year .
 All boats brokered by FYS or GYS are eligible to enter.
-FYS and GYS have contributed a total of $5000 to start the winner take all cash prize pot for all who enter the challenge.
+Broker Challenge pool have contributed a total of $5000 to the winner take all pool.
 To enter the challenge, you must qualify as follows:

 2025 results